A reader just retired and is worried that her retirement income won't be enough. She should be.

 - Ask for a raise.
 If you experience a jump in salary, you’ll likely boost your future earning potential and may see an increase in your Social Security payments when you retire.

 - Take a second job.
 The same logic applies: If you earn more each year, you’ll likely increase the amount you get in Social Security when you retire.

 - Wait until full retirement age to claim Social Security.
-You can begin collecting Social Security benefits as early as age 62, but you might not want to.
-Your benefit will be reduced by 25 percent for life.
-To get your full payment, wait until you reach full retirement age, currently 66 for anyone born between 1943 and 1954.
-For those born between 1955 and 1959, the age gradually rises toward 67.
-For those born in 1960, it’s 67.
+You can begin collecting Social Security benefits as early as age 62, but you might not want to, since your benefit will be lower for life.
+To get your full payment, wait until you reach full retirement age, which, depending on when you were born, will be between ages 65 and 67.
+You can see the specifics here.

 - Better yet, wait until age 70.
 If you can afford to wait until age 70 to claim Social Security benefits, it’ll pay off.
 Thanks to what the Social Security Administration calls “delayed retirement credits,” benefits increase 8 percent each year you delay tapping into Social Security, until age 70.
 So waiting until you reach 70 means about a third more income for life.
-If you took benefits early and regret the move, it might not be too late to fix it.
-You may be able to repay all the benefits you received so far and restart them at a higher level based on your age.
-But this policy isn’t as flexible as it used to be.
-For more details, check out this page on the SSA site.
+While this sounds like a no-brainer, waiting isn’t for everyone.
+See: Do I Really Need to Wait Until Age 70 to Collect Social Security?